AguaClara/Coagulant_nanoparticle_attachment_rate_characterization-DEPRECATED/C-NARC Report.md

 ### Procedure
 First, all three pumps were powered and the blue influent valve was set to the open position.
 The water pump was turned on at 100 rpm, and the red effluent valve was set to the open position after a brief delay to prevent backflow of waste water.
 Water was pumped until the turbidimeter and flocculator were cleared out, after which the water pump was set to 76 rpm.
 The PID control was set from the OFF to ON state, automatically turning on the mixer.
 The state was then changed to PID Control, and the clay pump automatically turned on.
 Once the turbidimeter stabilized at 100 NTU, the pressure sensors were zeroed, and the coagulant pump was manually turned on at 20 rpm.
 The experiment was left to run for a set number of hours.
 Finally, the change in pressure and the accumulation of head loss in the flocculator were observed.

+[EM: How were the pressure sensors zeroed?]

 ## Results and Analysis
 The first, second, and third trials, comparing the change in head loss (cm) over time (hours), were set at influent target turbidity of 100 NTU.
 Figure 4, Figure 5, and Figure 6 show the results of the trials.

 For trial 1, an increase in head loss over time was seen in the first and second sections of the flocculator, as shown by the data points for pressure sensors 0 and 1 on Figure 4.
 For trial 2, an increase in head loss over time was observed for all sections of the flocculator, as shown on the Figure 5.
 For trial 3, this trend was viewed in the first, second, and third section of the flocculator, as shown by the data for pressure sensor 0, 1, and 2 on Figure 6.
 This increase was because over the course of the experiment, coagulant nanoparticles accumulated on the flocculator wall, decreasing the tube’s diameter and increasing head loss over time.